georgian-io/GAL/Workshops/2024-03-22 - Evaluation & Deployment/Evaluation/README.md

 Langfuse is an open-sourced observability tool.
 You can optionally self-host the solution for free and the code is available on [their github repo](https://github.com/langfuse/langfuse).
 If you choose to use their managed solution, as of February 22nd, 2024, they allow for the first 50,000 traces free per month.

 If you'd like to integrate the evaluation with [LangSmith](https://smith.langchain.com/) or [Langfuse](https://langfuse.com/), please sign up on their platform and get the API keys.

+The demo should consume less than a few hundred traces/observations.

 ## Repo Info
 ### Poetry